Eusebio Di Francesco: Club career

 Di Francesco started his career with Tuscan teams Empoli and Lucchese.
 In 1995, he joined Piacenza, where he had the opportunity to play regularly in the top flight.
-In 1997, he was signed by A.S.
-Roma, winning an Italian championship title in 2001 with the giallorossi.
+In 1997, he was signed by Roma, winning an Italian championship title in 2001 with the giallorossi.
 Following this triumph, he agreed to return to Piacenza, for 2 billion lire (€1.03 million by fixed exchange rate) and then retired in 2005 following stints with Ancona and Perugia.

 International career

 During his time with Roma, Di Francesco also made 12 appearances for the Italy national team between 1998 and 2000, and was called up for a total of 16 times.
 He received his first call-up while with Piacenza, under manager Cesare Maldini, when he was named in Italy's squad for 1997 Tournoi de France, although he later turned down the offer in order to help Piacenza defeat Cagliari 3–1 relegation play-off in order to remain in Serie A. He made his international debut on 5 September 1998, under Dino Zoff, in a 2–0 victory over Wales in a UEFA Euro 2000 qualifying match.
-In addition to his 12 official appearances with Italy, Di Francesco also made an additional appearance for the Italian national team in an unofficial friendly match against the FIFA World Stars on 16 December 1998, held to celebrate the 100th anniversary of the Italian Football Federation; he scored his only international goal during the match, which ended in a 6–2 victory to the Italians.
+In addition to his 12 official appearances with Italy, Di Francesco also made an additional appearance for the Italy national team in an unofficial friendly match against the FIFA World Stars on 16 December 1998, held to celebrate the 100th anniversary of the Italian Football Federation; he scored his only international goal during the match, which ended in a 6–2 victory to the Italians.

 Style of play

-Di Francesco was a hard-working and consistent midfielder, who, despite not being the most technically gifted footballer, possessed a solid first touch, and an ability to make attacking runs into the area.
+Di Francesco was a hard-working and consistent midfielder who, despite not being the most technically gifted footballer, possessed a solid first touch and an ability to make attacking runs into the area.
 Capable of playing both in centre or on the wing, he was known in particular for his leadership, versatility, and exceptional stamina, as well as his tireless runs up and down the flank.

 Coaching career

+Early years

-After his retirement from football, he served as team manager for A.S.
-Roma.
-He then served as sports director (in charge of transfers) for Serie C2 club Val di Sangro in 2007.
+After he retired from football, Di Francesco served as team manager for his former club Roma.
+He then served as the sporting director (in charge of transfers) for Serie C2 club Val di Sangro in 2007.
 In 2008, he was appointed as head coach of Lega Pro Prima Divisione club Virtus Lanciano, being later sacked in January 2009 due to poor results.

-He then served as head coach of Pescara in the 2010–11 Serie B, guiding his team to an impressive season also thanks to glimpses of attractive football.
-In June 2011 it was revealed Di Francesco had left Pescara by mutual consent in order to hold talks with Serie A club Lecce regarding the vacant head coaching post at the club from Salento.
+He then served as head coach of Pescara in the 2010–11 Serie B, guiding his team to an impressive season, also thanks to glimpses of attractive football.
+In June 2011, it was revealed Di Francesco had left Pescara by mutual consent to hold talks with Serie A club Lecce regarding the vacant head coaching post at the club from Salento.
 He was removed from his coaching duties on 4 December 2011, after achieving only eight points in thirteen games, and leaving his side at the bottom of the league table.